piptouque/imac3_td_digital_geometry/answer_sheets/td2/td2.md

 ![DiscDigitalised](../../res/td1/DiscBoundary.png)

-Therefore, we should use the convex hull of a digital object to compute its area and perimeter, as we know it more truthful than the counting method for digitalisations of convex shapes that are not convex themselves.
+Therefore, we should use the convex hull of a digital object to computeGeometry its area and perimeter, as we know it more truthful than the counting method for digitalisations of convex shapes that are not convex themselves.

 ![DiscHull](../../res/td1/ConvexHullDisc.png)